Let all the criticisms take a back seat in your inner theater. “You’re vain” or “You're narcissistic” or “You're too focused on yourself” …

-- It also takes courage to be stay true to your dreams -- and shizz, I really love this drink -- especially when it's not popular.
+- It also takes courage to be true to your dreams -- and shizz, I really love this drink -- especially when it's not popular.
 The more we live authentically, the stronger those muscles get.
 Still, sometimes it seems a lot easier to just.
 Order.
 Coffee.
 Just go with the cultural flow.
 Stop dreaming, stop your fantasy world imagination, go with what is.
 There's power in that too sometimes, yet authenticity sure can fire up the heart.

-Jessica Rios, Founder of Leaning into Light, is a lifelong letter writer, a mother, coach, and freelance consultant, and eternally a fan of Mr. Rogers and Sesame Street.
-This deeply personal blog and our FREE recorded talks and workshops are devoted to one of her great passions: illuminating the beauty of the human spirit.
+Jessica Rios, Founder of Leaning into Light, was born with a divine pen in her pelvis.
+She is a lifelong letter writer, a thought leader in Love, and she writes memoirs.
+Our blog and conversations are devoted to Jess' greatest passion: illuminating the beauty of the human spirit.